Techie232/Uber/backend/README.md

 This endpoint logs out the current user by invalidating their JWT token and clearing the cookie.

 ### Authentication:
-Bearer Token required in Authorization header or in Cookie
+Bearer Token required in Authorization header

 ### Responses: